ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/aggregation.md

 **Distinct state**

-The [`distinct`](https://docs.mongodb.org/manual/reference/command/distinct/) command, to find the distinct values for a specified field across a single collection.
+The [`distinct`](https://docs.mongodb.org/manual/reference/command/distinct/) command is available to find the distinct values for a specified field across a single collection.

 In the MongoDB shell, such command can be used to find the distinct states from the `zipcodes` collection, with results `"NY"`, `"FR"`, and `"JP"`.